The GIGANTIC Prezi Image Library

 Even More Prezi Images in the Icons & Symbols

-In addition to these new Prezi images, Prezi has partnered with the Noun Project to increase their icon and symbols library to even more images.
+In addition to these new Prezi images, Prezi has partnered with the Noun Project to increase its icon and symbols library to even more images.
 There are more than 80,000 clipart images available.
 The icons are fully scalable so you can zoom in as close as you want without worrying about them getting pixelated or fuzzy.
 The enhanced Prezi images in the icon library are only available to paid subscribers.
 Free subscribers will still have Prezi images in their Icons & Symbols, but there are only two categories: Light Prezi Images and Dark Prezi Images.
 This is yet another reason to upgrade to the Prezi Plus account.

 Using the Prezi Image Library

 The Prezi image library pops up whenever you insert or replace an image.
 It also appears on the Background and Theme sidebar.
 Scroll down through the thousands of Prezi images and double-click on the one of your choice.
 Or, drag the image directly into place.
 You can even search for images using keywords.
 With 500,000 to choose from you’re sure to find something you like.
 One great thing about using the Prezi Image Library is that you can easily replace anything that you don’t like.
 Hover over the picture right-click, and select Replace Prezi Image.
 The Prezi Image Library will reappear and you can select a different image.
 Icons don’t have this feature, so you’ll have to delete the icon then add in a new one in its place.
 For backgrounds, just double-click on another image to switch it around.

 Every Prezi Image is Attribution Free